jabsatz/jabs-website/content/blog/programming-paradigms/index.md

 This is easy for starters, if you're trying to explain to a friend how you cook an omelette you tell them what to do step by step.
 Break two eggs, turn on the stove, put the eggs in a pan, add salt, stirr ocasionally for 6 minutes.
 It is an intuitive solution to solve a simple problem.

 However, this becomes an issue when a problem becomes bigger.
-If you have to explain how to cook a three course meal, you wouldn't put all the dishes in one recipe, you would split it between several different sheets and let the cook figure out how to parallelize these tasks.
+If you have to explain how to cook a three course meal, you wouldn't put all the dishes in one recipe, you would split it between several different sheets and let the cook do these tasks one by one.
 You can accomplish this by using auxiliary functions in most languages, which leads us nicely into declarative programming.

 ## Declarative Paradigm

 Programming declaratively means telling a program **what** you want, instead of **how** you want it.
-If we were to make that delicious three course meal we talked about before declaratively, we would do something like this.
+If we were to make that delicious three course meal we talked about before declaratively, we would do something like this:

 ```js
 const entree = prepareEntree()